wocherw/datasciencecoursera/README.md

 	I know as time goes on and I gain more experience in R, then how I write code will also improve.

 	The project provided the following five steps.
+		Step 1.
+Merge the training and the test sets to create one data set.
+		Step 2.
+Extract only the measurements on the mean and standard deviation for each measurement.
+		Step 3.
+Uses descriptive activity names to name the activities in the data set Step 4.
+Appropriately labels the data set with descriptive variable names.
+		Step 5.
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###	Step 1.
 Merge the training and the test sets to create one data set.
-		The values from the following files contained different data capture in columns. subject_test			1 column data, 		2,947 rows
+		The values from the following files contained the different data captured in columns. subject_test			1 column data, 		2,947 rows
 			X_test : features		561 columns data, 	2,947 rows
 			y_test : activity		1 column data,		2,947 rows